We are Habitat for Humanity Greater Orlando & Osceola County.

 - Families with affordable housing options are at a lower risk of lead poisoning and exposure to mold and other allergens.

-- Affordable housing allows income to be used toward health food and health care.
+- Affordable housing allows income to be used toward healthy food and health care.

 - The instability of renting can disrupt health care.
 Children without stable housing are more likely to use costly emergency services.